-The Ravensthorpe Project covers a portion of the northern margin of the volcano-sedimentary Maydon Syncline, within the Archaean Ravensthorpe Greenstone Belt.
-The Ravensthorpe Project contains several sequences of the Bandalup Ultramafic, which are the host unit for nickel sulphide mineralisation at Jerdacuttup, the closest being the RAV8 mine to the north.
+Tenement E74/669 contains several sequences of the Bandalup Ultramafic, which are the host unit for Ni-sulphide mineralisation at Jerdacuttup, the closest being the RAV8 mine immediately adjacent to north (Figure 2).